-Pre-authorization is required from the International Student and Scholar Services and, in some cases, from the U.S. Citizenship and Immigration Services, for off-campus employment.
+Pre-authorization is required from the Office of International Students and Scholars and, in some cases, from the U.S. Citizenship and Immigration Services, for off-campus employment.
 F-1 and J-1 students must have been in valid status for at least one full academic year (9 months) before pursuing off-campus employment.